How do I become an astronaut?

-As NASA has demonstrated repeatedly, unmanned space probes can return a significant amount of data about our solar system and the universe beyond.
-But even state-of-the-art machines such as Curiosity, the one-ton, instrument-laden machine due to arrive on Mars in August 2012, can only accomplish so much without arms, legs and a brain.
+As NASA has repeatedly demonstrated, unpiloted space probes can return significant data about our solar system and the universe beyond.
+But even state-of-the-art machines such as Juno, the instrument-laden machine that departed for Jupiter in August 2011, can only accomplish so much without humans.

 That's why astronauts, even in the post-shuttle era, will remain essential personnel in the near and not-so-near future of spaceflight.
-In fact, we may see more astronauts than ever before as private companies loft their own crews into the heavens.
-That's good news for anyone who has dreamed of taking one giant leap for mankind, but becoming an astronaut -- for the government or industry -- will remain a challenging process.
-Let's start first with how the U.S. space program finds astronaut candidates.
+In fact, we may see more astronauts than ever before as private companies loft their crews into the heavens.
+Here's how to become an astronaut.

 Advertisement